 - diagnose and monitor people with gout

-- monitor people who are undergoing chemotherapy
+- monitor people who are undergoing chemotherapy or radiation treatment

 - check kidney function after an injury

 You may need a uric acid test if: